Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Invoices-Filters.md

 ## creditCheckFactoringWithoutRegress

+Search for invoices that has factoring without regress.

 | Property                           | Required | Default value | Description                                    |
 |------------------------------------|----------|---------------|------------------------------------------------|
 | creditCheckFactoringWithoutRegress | No       | 1             | Activate this filter.
 (1 = activate, 0 = skip) |